 #2 - Health Benefits

-Humidifiers help alleviate symptoms of dry skin, nosebleeds and even snoring.
+Humidifiers help alleviate symptoms of dry skin, nosebleeds, and even snoring.
 The humidifier mist reduces dryness in the air, which helps to soothe dry, irritated skin and reduce static electricity.
-Diffusers, on the other hand, help improve mood, reduce stress, and purify the air.
-Thus, humidifiers have more physical benefits to the body, whereas diffusers provide mental benefits.

 3. Time of use

 Humidifiers are designed to keep the air in a room from becoming too dry.
-They are most beneficial during winter months to maintain a balanced humidity level between 40 and 60 per cent.
-Diffusers are used all year round, although the oils may have a different effect depending on the season.
-They work best in areas with low humidity and provide aromatherapy benefits.
+They are most beneficial during the winter months to maintain a balanced humidity level between 40 and 60 per cent.

 4. Water holding capacity

 Humidifiers require a refillable water reservoir and will need to be refilled every few days.
-They typically can hold a half gallon of water while the reservoir of some diffusers holds less than a cup of water.
+They typically can hold a half-gallon of water, while the reservoir of some diffusers holds less than a cup of water.
 This is because diffusers do not hold water but essential or scented oils.

 5. Maintenance